mountainowl/snapcheck-internship-2020/devops/README.md

-# Tasks

-You are required to solve at least one of these challenges.
+# You are required to solve at least one of these challenges.

 ## CI/CD + Ansible